With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 retroperitoneal (in the retroperitoneal tissue) hematoma,

-perirenal (in perirenal tissue) hematoma,
+perirenal (in the perinephric tissue) hematoma,

 paraurethral hematoma (in paraurethral tissue),